-If the trade has a special price or if it is subject to an extended report time, indicate the deadline using the third character.
-(Business rules for reporting deadlines are described above, section 1.2.2.)
+Exceptions to the 15-Minute Reporting Deadline.
+If the trade qualifies for one of the following exceptions to the 15-minute reporting requirement, indicate the deadline using the third character.
+(Business rules for reporting deadlines are described above, Section 1.2.2.)